hesingh/p4-info/README.md

 ## Terminology

-(a) A hardware target is a switching asic, FPGA, or generic compute.
+(a) A hardware target is a switching asic, FPGA, NPU, or generic compute.
-(b) A hardware platform is a switch (using asic), smartNIC (using FPGA), or server/laptop machine.
+(b) A hardware platform is a switch (using asic), smartNIC (using FPGA or NPU), or server/laptop machine.

 ## List
 The list covers hardware targets and platforms supporting P4-16 in abphabetical order.
 Supporting p4 entails the target supports a p4c (P4 compiler) backend.
 A hardware target is useles without a P4 compiler (p4c) - therefore compiler vendors are also listed.
 Lastly, a target that only supports p4runtime is not included.

 First, Cisco and Arista have switches running the Barefoot Tofino asic.
 Second, for FPGA, Xilinx provides their P4 programming tools chain.
-There is also Netcope who has a tools chain for P4 programming of FPGA from Intel and Xilinx.
+There is also Netcope who has a tools chain for P4 programming FPGA from Intel and Xilinx.

 ###
 1. Barefoot Networks Tofino asic in ODM switches - some ODM vendors are Edgecore (https://www.edge-core.com/), Netberg (https://netbergtw.com/about/), Inventec (https://www.inventec.com/english/indexEN.htm), Delta, WNC (http://www.wnc.com.tw/mobile/index.php?action=product_detail&top_id=28&scid=31&tid=99&lid=99&id=353), and Foxconn.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.